 In a recent MGMA LEARN survey, less than one in ten MGMA members reported being ready for the ICD-10 transition.
-Medical practices are expected to will incur significant ICD-10 implementation expenses, decreased coder and clinician productivity, and run the risk of cash flow disruption should large numbers of claims be pended or rejected after the Oct.1 deadline.<
+Medical practices were expected to incur significant ICD-10 implementation expenses, decreased coder and clinician productivity, and ran the risk of cash flow disruption if a large numbers of claims were pended or rejected after the Oct.1 deadline.

 MGMA has repeatedly expressed concerns about industry preparedness for ICD-10 and has been a strong advocate for complete end-to-end testing to ensure a smooth transition and avoid cash-flow disruptions for medical practices.

 Who is affected by the transition to HIPAA Version 5010 and ICD-10?

 HIPAA-covered entities affected by the transition to Version 5010 and ICD-10 include: